What Is Rapid Detox?

 The Science Behind Rapid Detox

 Understanding what happens in your brain during rapid detox helps explain why it works and why the right medical support makes such a difference.
+For broader context, research on detox and treatment approaches (NIDA) covers the science behind various detoxification methods.

 When you use opioids regularly, your brain adapts.
 Opioid receptors become dependent on the external supply, and your natural production of endorphins and dopamine diminishes.
 This is physical dependence, and it is a medical condition, not a moral failing.
 Your nervous system has simply adapted to the presence of opioids.